Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 - **Armor Familiarity** (1 point/level): Fencing skills depend on mobility, and take penalties to attack and parry equal to your encumbrance level.
-Each level of this advantage lets you ignore one level of that penalty.
+Each level of this advantage lets you ignore one level of that penalty, which means you can wear heavier armor.

-- **Daredevil** (15 points): When you take a _real_ and _unecessary_ risk, you
+- **Daredevil** (15 points): When you take a _real_ and _unecessary_ risk while
-  get a +1 to all success rolls, and may reroll critical failures, taking the second result instead.
+  attempting something, you get a +1 to all related success rolls, and may reroll critical failures, taking the second result instead.
 This is a mixed blessing, because it also incentivizes you to take those stupid risks for the bonus.
 The example in the book is calling out a challenge to the sleeping dragon instead of sneaking around it.
 Can't parry a fire breath!

 - **Enhanced Time Sense** (45 points): You're so fast you can see the world in bullet time.
 You always go before everyone else in combat, and you're too fast to trigger delayed actions from people who don't have this trait.
-If someone else in the fight has this trait, you figure out initiative order amongst yourselves, but you still act before everyone who doesn't have the trait.
+If someone else in the fight has this trait, you figure out initiative order amongst yourselves, but you both still act before everyone who doesn't have the trait.

   This is an upgrade to Combat Reflexes, and includes its benefits.
 You pay only the 30-point difference to get it if you already have Combat Reflexes.